Identifying Retail Leasing Talent

 1. Core Attributes Relative to Traditional Sales Benchmarks

-Initially, all the participants’ scores were compared to our behavioral scientist’s Sale Agent/Broker/Distributor profile which has a high degree of accuracy in predicting performance within a wide variety of industries.
+Initially, all participants’ scores were compared with our behavioural scientist’s Sale Agent/Broker/Distributor profile, which has a high degree of accuracy in predicting performance across a wide variety of industries.
 While all individuals participating in the research were rated as consistently “exceeding” performance expectations in their specific retail leasing role, less than 25% of the participants in the sample scored 60+ on our non-real estate “Sales Agent/Broker/Distributor” benchmark.
 Even when we compared respondents to his generic Sales Representative benchmark, fewer than 45% scored in the 60+ range of this profile.

 Less than 25% of the participants in the sample scored 60+